Bright Health Group Inc. (BHG) Shares Down Despite Recent Market Volatility

-Bright Health Group Inc. (NYSE: BHG)’s stock price has decreased by -4.43 compared to its previous closing price of 0.28.
-Despite this, the company has experienced a -30.82% fall in its stock price over the last five trading sessions.
+Bright Health Group Inc. (NYSE: BHG)’s stock price has decreased by -5.47 compared to its previous closing price of 0.26.
+Despite this, the company has seen a fall of -22.73% in its stock price over the last five trading days.
 Barron’s reported on 08/13/21 that Former GE CEO Jeff Immelt Bought Up Shares of This Healthcare Firm

 Is It Worth Investing in Bright Health Group Inc. (NYSE: BHG) Right Now?

-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 1 rating it as “sell.”
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 1 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio